China pays big to expand its clout along the new Silk Road

 But neither cost nor political risks along some of the routes seem to be important for the Chinese firms involved.

-China Ocean Shipping Groupwants to use its extensive trade network to help increase Chongqing-Duisburg rail volumes and is ready to launch more shipping routes.
+China Ocean Shipping Group [COSCO.UL], wants to use its extensive trade network to help increase Chongqing-Duisburg rail volumes and is ready to launch more shipping routes.

 The initiative “is a request from our country”, Chairman Ma Zehua said during a shipping conference last week.